David O'Doherty: Comedic career

 In August 2008, O'Doherty won the If.comedy award at the Edinburgh Fringe for his show Let's Comedy, which featured "a relationship in text messages, tunes played on a 3ft electronic keyboard, and a badger attack".
 He was presented with the 2008 Intelligent Finance Comedy Award and a cheque for £8,000 (€10,000) by the previous winner Brendon Burns and the Australian author and television presenter Clive James.

-He has returned to the Edinburgh Fringe every year since with a new show, that he has toured around the world for much of the following year.

-His first CD Giggle Me Timbers (Jokes Ahoy) was recorded at his bedsit flat in front of 35 people.
-O'Doherty's second CD release called Let's David O'Doherty was recorded at Whelan's in Dublin and released in December 2009.
-His third CD We Are Not The Champions was recorded in the same venue and was released in 2012.